DinoChiesa/Edge-DevPortal-ApiProducts-Access-Extended/README.md

 # API Product RBAC - Extended

-This module provides Role-Based Access control to API Products for users in the Apigee Edge Drupal-based developer portal.
+This module provides Role-Based Access control to API Products for users in the Apigee Edge Drupal-7 based developer portal.
 This module originated as a fork of the builtin devconnect API Product Access module.

 This module supplants that module, providing these extensions and improvements: